Accountant: a term used by some players for bookmaker (bookie).

 Wise Guy: a well-informed, knowledgeable, and successful sports handicapper or player.

-WagerWeb is the online Sportsbook that guarantees same day payouts, Always pays their customers on time.
-Horse betting is also available and 3 virtual casinos where you can have fun and make money at the same time.
-Likewise, take advantage of our Mobile betting .
-Join today and receive your bonuses.
+WagerWeb is the online Sportsbook that guarantees same day payouts, always pays their customers on time.
+Racebook gambling is also available and casino betting with 3 different virtual casinos where you can have fun and make money at the same time.
+Likewise, take a look of our NFL Odds.
+Join today and receive your bonuses!